-I. On 15 December 1988, the appellant filed international application PCT/JP88/01275, claiming the priority of two national patent applications filed in Japan on 18 December 1987 and 8 March 1988, respectively.
-This application was given the European patent application number 89 900 647.2.
-The appellant's representative subsequently filed EPO Form 1200 upon entering the European regional phase; the form was dated 3 August 1989 and was received at the EPO on 8 August.
+I. On 15 December 1988, the appellant filed international application PCT/JP88/01274, claiming the priority of a national patent application filed in Japan on 28 December 1987.
+This application was given the European patent application number 89 900 646.4.
+The appellant's representative subsequently filed EPO Form 1200 upon entering the European regional phase; the form was dated 8 August 1989 and was received at the EPO on 10 August.
 An authorisation (Rule 101 EPC) was filed at the same time and the relevant fees, including the national fee, paid.
-On 1 September 1989, translations of the Japanese priority documents were filed.
+With a letter dated 4 September (received on 8 September 1989) a translation of the Japanese priority document was filed, and a request was made to correct three errors "in the English translation of the PCT specification which was filed".

-The time limit prescribed in Article 22(1) PCT with respect to furnishing a translation of the international application and the payment of the national fee to the designated office expired on 18 August 1989 (20 months from the priority date).
+The time limit prescribed in Article 22(1) PCT with respect to furnishing a translation of the international application and the payment of the national fee to the designated office expired on 28 August 1989 (20 months from the priority date).

-The appellant's representatives were advised by communication of 12 October 1989, pursuant to Rule 69(1) EPC, that the application was deemed withdrawn because a translation of the international application into one of the official languages of the EPO had not been furnished in accordance with Article 158(2) EPC within the period specified under Article 22(1) PCT.
+The appellant's representatives were advised by communication of 30 October 1989, pursuant to Rule 69(1) EPC, that the application was deemed withdrawn because a translation of the international application into one of the official languages of the EPO had not been furnished in accordance with Article 158(2) EPC within the period specified under Article 22(1) PCT.